 There shall be an end of these sufferings, if they end not in your lifetime they will end with your lives, and if you continue to the end you shall be saved.
 It is neither true patience, nor will it be profitable, if it holdeth not out to the end.

-The Pulpit Commentaries similarly states, “[There is both] the absolute necessity of endurance and the certainty of blessing to him who shows it. . . ,” but does not indicate what is required to demonstrate endurance.
+The Pulpit Commentaries similarly states, “[There is both] the absolute necessity of endurance and the certainty of blessing to him who shows it. . . ,” but does not make clear what is required to demonstrate endurance.

-In our opinion, the first three scripture verses are sufficiently clear that Jesus Christ was stating that Christians will have eternal life only if endure in their faith (i.e., their trust in Him) until their earthly death.
+In our opinion, the first three scripture verses are sufficiently clear that Jesus Christ was stating that Christians will have eternal life only if they endure in their faith (i.e., continue to trust in Christ).